owulveryck/blog/content/post/hip-terraform-part-I.md

 # going further...

-The problem with this architecture is that it' statefull, and therefore easily scalable.
+The problem with this architecture is that it's stateful, and therefore easily scalable.

-A solution would be to store the zip file in a third party service, identify it with a uniq id.
+A solution would be to store the zip file in a third party service, identify it with a unique id.
 And then call the Terraform commands with this ID as a parameter.
-The terraform engine would then grab the zip file from the third party service if needed and process the file
+The Terraform engine would then grab the zip file from the third party service if needed and process the file

 ## Implementing a micro-service of backend

 I want to keep the same logic, therefore the storage service can be a gRPC microservice.
 We can then have different services (such as s3, google storage, dynamodb, NAS, ...) written in different languages.

-The terraform service will act as a client of this "backend" service (take care, it is not the same backend as the one defined within terraform).
+The Terraform service will act as a client of this "backend" service (take care, it is not the same backend as the one defined within Terraform).

-Our terraform-service can then be configured in runtime to call the host/port of the correct backend-service.
+Our Terraform-service can then be configured in runtime to call the host/port of the correct backend-service.
 We can even imagine the backend address being served via consul.

-This is a work in progress and may be part of another blog post anyway.
+This is a work in progress and may be part of another blog post.

 # Hip[^1] is _cooler than cool_: Introducing _Nhite_

 [^1]: [hip definition on wikipedia](https://en.wikipedia.org/wiki/Hip_(slang))

 I have talked to some people about all this stuff and I feel that people are interested.
-Therefore I have setup a github organisation and a github project to centralized what I will do around that.
+Therefore I have setup a GitHub organisation and a GitHub project to centralize what I will do around that.

 The project is called Nhite.

-* The github organization is called [nhite](
+* The GitHub organization is called [nhite](
 * The web page is [https://nhite.github.io](https://nhite.github.io)

-## The organisation structure

-### Demo?

-I have packed everything into an organization called nhite.
 There is still a lot to do, but I really think that this could make sense to create a community.
 It may give a product by the end, or go in my attic of dead projects.
 Anyway, so far I've had a lot of fun!